Beijing Television Cultural Center fire: Internet users in China

 Despite the lack of images on the state media, photographs and videotapes of the fire, taken with cameras and cellphones, swiftly found their way to blogs and forums including major portals such as Sina, Sohu, and Youku.

 Media reported that Chinese citizens on the internet were taking sarcastic and comical pot-shots at CCTV.
 It noted there was "a storm" of criticism that the state broadcaster which created one of the year's biggest news stories failed to report the event promptly, or honestly.
 Parodies of the incident were also rampant, including edited images often relating to other Chinese internet memes, such as the Grass Mud Horse.

 Rebuilding

-The complex's main building, the doughnut-shaped structure, was not damaged.
-The building, which was originally scheduled to open in 2009, did not see any progress towards opening or being visibly repaired by the end of that year.
-It is currently being repaired, and is still slated to open.
+The damaged external wall insulation cladding was removed after the investigations were completed, and replaced in a span of 2 years.
+The replacement work was completed in November 2012.
+The complete repair works, including the electrical and interior design, was estimated to be completed in 2013.